 Doing the right thing Fewer older people admitted repeatedly to hospital The Commission's health quality and safety indicators have highlighted the number of older people who are admitted to hospital as an emergency more than once.
 When older people are repeatedly admitted to hospital it can indicate they are not receiving the right range of care that is tailored to them.
 The reduction in admissions reflects interventions put in place by many district health boards.

-Occupied bed-days associated with 75s and over admitted twice or more as an emergency per 1000 people
+7 Saving lives

-Saving lives Fewer children and young people dying
+Fewer children and young people dying

-Value of these early deaths avoided, \$271 million Much of this reduction has been driven by work around sudden unexpected death in infancy, and fewer road traffic crashes involving young people.
+Much of this reduction has been driven by work around sudden unexpected death in infancy, and fewer road traffic crashes involving young people.
 The Commission's Child and Youth Mortality Review Committee (CYMRC) has recommended babies are put to sleep on their backs, and this practice has been instrumental in the reduction of SUDI.
 The CYMRC has also emphasised the need for safe sleep spaces for babies.

-For adolescents, the largest reductions have come from fewer road traffic crashes - probably a combined result of raising the driving age, graduated licences and a zero-alcohol policy for under-20s.
+For adolescents, the largest reductions have come from fewer road traffic crashes - probably a combined result of raising the driving age, graduated licences and a zeroalcohol policy for under-20s.